sttoracle/ORACASB/README.md

 CASB CS will process the log file and update the view with the progress it has made in analyzing the log file.

+>Note, if the progress indicator show the log file processing is complete but **you do not see any applications** that were discovered being listed then hit the browser "*reload button*" to update the progress indicator

 ![](images/CASB/upload_indicator.png)

 Once the file has been processed CASB will display the results of its analysis.
 You can, at any time, go back to your results by making note of where on the timeline your specific sample log fits in.